T4cC0re/ldap-verifyuser/README.md

 This is the first inital version and will have rough edges, so please keep that in mind.
 Thus: 'here be dragons!'.

+Temporarily i use my hotfixed version of ldapjs to make it compatible with node 0.12.x.
+Whenever a new upstream version of the official ldapjs is available i will switch back to it.